Siamian/Studies-projects/Data segregation in RAM/Readme.md

-# Data segregation in RAM memory
+# Data segregation in RAM

 # Brief
 The purpose of this project is to design a device for organizing the results